The district will use assessments as one indication of the success and quality of the district's

-In cooperation with the administrative and instructional staff, the Board will annually review student
+In cooperation with the administrative and instructional staff, the Board will at least annually review

-performance data and use this information to evaluate the effectiveness of the district’s instructional
+student performance data and use this information to evaluate the effectiveness of the district’s

 The district will comply with all assessment requirements for students with disabilities mandated by

 federal and state law, including the Individuals with Disabilities Education Act (IDEA).

 In order to achieve the purposes of the student assessment program, the district requires all enrolled

 students to participate in all applicable aspects of the assessment program.

 District Assessment Plan